How to make Word documents accessible

 Using colour

-If you use colour to convey meaning:
+If colour is used to show meaning:

 Accessibility standards and guidance